Electronics Forum | Fri Jun 14 14:30:36 EDT 2002 | davef

 > What is the use of gold plated boards? <BR> <BR> With the increasing integration of IC, the more IC the more dense.
 The vertical tin spray process is difficult to flatten the pads, which brings difficulty to the SMT mounting, and

-Products, Services, Training, and Consulting for the assembly, rework & repair of electronic assemblies.
+Products, services, training & consulting for the assembly, rework & repair of electronic assemblies.
 BGA process experts.
-Manufacturers Rep & Sole Agent in North America for Shuttle Star BGA Rework Stations.
+Manufacturers Rep, Distributor & Service Provider for Seamark/Zhuomao and Shuttle Star BGA Rework Stations.

 1750 Mitchell Ave.